seanf316/P4-Cinema-Go/TESTING.md

 **Acceptance Criteria**
 - 403 page created and Error message explained to User

 A custom 403 error page & 403_csrf error page were created to handle 403 status errors.
-Pages were tested by changing urls to access other Users information and delete their Profiles, this worked as expected.
-I also removed the csrf token from a form to test the 403_csrf page and this also worked as expected.
+Pages were tested by changing URLs to access other Users' information and delete their Profiles, 403 status page displayed as expected.
+I also removed the csrf token from a form to test the 403_csrf page and 403_csrf status page displayed as expected.

 `
 As a Developer I can implement a 404 error page so that I can alert users when they have accessed a page that doesn't exist